csc301-fall-2021/team-project-11-nahdet-el-mahrousa/deliverable-1/planning.md

  ***Thomas*** is a truck driver and he has been work in the shipping industry for 20 years.
 Thomas knew how the industry work, so he decided to use his savings to start his own shipping company.
 However, Thomas only knows about shipping process but have no clue about how to start a business.
 Thomas found out that he need to submit many legal papers to the government which he never heard before.
 Thus, Thomas want to find a reliable agency or lawyer for help.

  Personas # 3:
- ***Noha*** is a program mangaer for educational programs and she would like to start up an origanization which provide informal education for children and tennagers(4 - 16 years old), she wants to serve underprivileged young females.
-However, informal education is still an underdeveloped concept and yet to be accpet by the public .
+ ***Noha*** is a program manager for educational programs and she would like to start up an organization which provide informal education for children and teenagers(4 - 16 years old), she wants to serve underprivileged young females.
+However, informal education is still an underdeveloped concept and yet to be accept by the public .
 Although she thinks that this type of startups have a great potential, her family disagree and give her a hard time as she decide to quite her current dream for something unrealistic.

 #### Q3: Why would your users choose your product?
 What are they using today to solve their problem/need?